w3c/WebPlatformWG/meetings/16-07-29-Editing.md

 cancelable.
 Will this work, or do we need to specify that it is not cancelable during composition?</dd>
 <dt>static ranges</dt>
-<dd>A < href="https://github.com/w3c/editing/issues/104">non-finalized proposal</a>
+<dd>A <href="https://github.com/w3c/editing/issues/104">non-finalized proposal</a>
-was made at the browser meeting in January, and there is
+was made at the browser meeting in January, and there is also a proposal of a
 <a href="https://github.com/w3c/editing/issues/104">FrozenArray</a> (?)</dd>
-<dd>We have moved back and forth between ranges on most beforeInput events
+<dd>We have moved back and forth between offering ranges information on most beforeInput events
 or only using it if it differs from the current selection.
 We need to decide one.</dd>
 <dt>Opt-in/opt-out of editing features and menus</dt>
 <dd>Context menus currently exist for formatting (on Safari) and for clipboard
 related actions (other browsers)<dd>
-<dd>These three points could possibly be combined into a proposal that works
+<dd>These four points could possibly be combined into a proposal that works
-for everyone
+for everyone:
 <ul>
 <li>JS editor developers have asked for a way to be able to disable
 context menus (especially on mobile).</li>